hardmanko/CatContModel/README.md

 # Versions

-0.7.0 - Intial support for two-factor designs.
+0.7.0 - Support for factorial designs.
+Tests of main effects and interactions.
 See the "factorial_betweenItem" example.

 0.6.1 - Minor bugfix in a plotting function.
 Additional documentation for the linear dataType.